DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Martin_Feuz_def/index.markdown

 accesses the internet from.
 This geographic sensitivity may obviously be useful in some cases but largely depends on context.
-However, a more substantial and unidentifiable change to the ranking mechanism began some time ago when Google, among others, began personalizing users´ search results, promising to deliver more relevant results to the user whose query is now contextualized by her search history and other data previously compiled into a personal profile.
+However, a more substantial and unidentifiable change to the ranking mechanism began some time ago when Google, among others, began personalizing users' search results, promising to deliver more relevant results to the user whose query is now contextualized by her search history and other data previously compiled into a personal profile.
 In order to produce this